eodg-oxford/srfm/README.md

 ### DISORT
 The package contains DISORT code as and external addition.
 DISORT is a code that calculates radiative transfer (with scattering).
+The latest version of DISORT can be found here: http://www.rtatmocn.com/disort/

 ### RFM
 The code contains RFM as the reference forward model which calculates the gas absorption in the atmosphere.
 This code should be run before DISORT is run, which can be done either manually or from python (see examples).
+The RFM can be obtained from Dr Anu Dudhia, Univ. of Oxford, anu.dudhia@physics.ox.ac.uk .

 ### mie_ewp
 The mie_ewp module calculates mie scattering on particles.